 Onboarding emails are designed to help new customers to use and gain value from a product or service.

-Educating customers on the key benefits they can receive from the product, and helping them reach the product ‘aha moment’ is one of the most effective ways to drive long-term engagement.
+Educating customers on the key benefits they can receive from the product, and helping them reach the product ‘aha moment’ is one of the most effective ways to onboard new customers and drive long-term engagement.

 Welcome emails are one of the most important emails in the customer onboarding journey.
 Use your welcome email to guide new customers to the next step.
 Giving them an idea of what to expect will help make their first experience with your product or service a positive one.